This post may contain affiliate links. Please see my disclosure policy for details.

 Phone service is pretty much non-existent on Burgh Island most phone networks!

-Even the Burgh Island Hotel recommend calling them from the Bigbury Golf Club on the peak of the hill before you arrive for a pick up.
+Even the Burgh Island Hotel recommends calling them from the Bigbury Golf Club on the peak of the hill before you arrive for a pickup.

 Is Burgh Island Hotel open to non-residents?